-The next crucial stage of the hiring process is influencer outreach.
+The next crucial stage of how to hire an influencer is reaching out to invite them to join your campaign.
 You need to write a convincing first message that introduces your brand, goals, and values and gets the influencer interested in signing up for your campaign.
 Your initial outreach should be clear and not too long.
 The influencer wants to be able to scan your message for the essential information so they can make a quick decision about whether they want to take part or not.
 While your message should be short, it’s worth including a few personalized details.
 You can reference a recent post that you like, or highlight how your brand values align with their content.

 Once your influencer is on board with taking part in your campaign you need to negotiate the terms of your partnership.
 This means agreeing on the compensation, timeline, and expectations.
 It’s better if you make an up-front offer of compensation whether that be free products, a flat fee, or the opportunity to earn commission.
 There aren’t any official guidelines for deciding influencer compensation, but you might find this blog about how much to pay an influencer helpful in calculating how much you’ll offer.
 When having negotiation discussions, aim for mutually beneficial partnerships which balance the amount of effort needed from the influencer with the compensation they’ll receive.